electrode-io/electrode-native/docs/cli/cauldron/get/config.md

 ## `ern cauldron get config <descriptor>`
 #### Description
-* Retrieve the configuration stored in the Cauldron for a given partial or complete native application descriptor
+* Retrieve the configuration stored in the Cauldron for a given partial native application descriptor or complete native application descriptor
 * Log the configuration as a JSON formatted string in your terminal

 #### Syntax